-No product is flawless, so make sure to understand the trade-offs.
+There are always exceptions and no product is flawless.
+Make sure to understand the trade-offs.

 Pros and cons of money market accounts

-- Lower interest than other bank products: Certificates of deposit can pay a more competitive yield.
-However, your money is less liquid in a CD than it is in a money market account.
+- Lower yields than other bank products: Certificates of deposit often pay a more competitive yield.

-- Restrictions on withdrawals: You aren’t supposed to use a money market account like a checking account.
-While you might write checks or use a debit card to move money out of your money market account, there are limits.
-A money market account will allow up to six withdrawals or transfers a month because of a federal mandate.
+- Restrictions on withdrawals: While you might write checks or use a debit card to move money out of your money market account, there are limits because of a federal mandate.

 How do I choose the best money market account?